rhodyprog4ds/BrownFall21/assignments/02-python-access.md

 For the third dataset:
 - display the first 3 odd rows (eg 1,3,5) of the data for two columns of your choice

 ## Exploring data files

 For each dataset, in a separate section of your notebook titled `When things go wrong`:
 - try reading in data with the wrong `read_` function and make notes about what happens.
+- was the format that the data was provided in a good format? why or why not?
 - try to read in the `.csv` file that's included in the template repository (), use the error messages you get to try to fix the file manualy (any text editor, including jupyter can edit a `.csv`), making notes about what changes you made in a markdown cell.